 than ideal alignment, the target muscle may still be exercised

-somewhat, but likely not as nearly as effectively as a more ideal
+somewhat, but likely not as nearly as effective as a more ideal

 positioning would allow.

 Here are some common alignment errors involving some obvious

 and not so obvious examples: